 \section{Discussion}

-\textbf{Classifying Adversarial Images:} To fit broader range of applications which require deep analysis on the adversarial inputs, we also provide a design correctly classifying the adversarial images rather than just rejecting them.
+\textbf{Classifying Adversarial Images:} To fit a broader range of applications that require deep analysis on the adversarial inputs, we also provide a design correctly classifying the adversarial images rather than just rejecting them.
 Based on our experiments, the differentiators in our design can be highly robust to the adversarial examples whose both source and target class are in their training subset.
-Namely, a differentiator trained by a subset consisted of class $i$ and $j$ can correctly classify the adversarial examples that are class $i$ and target at $j$ or the reverse.
-Since each differentiators can classify the adversarial examples corresponding to a attack pairs, the ensemble models for all of them can be used to classify every possible attack pairs. $K(k-1)/2$ differentiators should be trained in this proposed design.
-However, this is also one-time cost during setup.
-Our experiments achieve about $91\%$ and $96\%$ classification rate for the Face and Traffic Sign Recognition tasks.
-Detailed ensemble design can be found in Appendix~\ref{app:classify}. \textbf{Attack Efficiency with Known Defence Methodology:} Based on the guidance principle discussed by Carlini et al. in~\cite{Carlini19}, where the defence algorithm might not be held secret, we enhance the knowledge of the attackers on the defence strategy.
-The attackers are assumed to know our defence strategies, including the activation pruning and the ensemble structure we developed.
-However, the pruning ratios for each differentiator designed for the defence are assumed unknown to the adversaries.
-It is reasonable and practical to assume that those ratios are secret parameters and not easily inferred by querying from the attackers due to the ensemble structures of our design.
-As a result, it is difficult for the attackers to build the same pruned models exactly as ours, which makes them still hard to attack our design.
+Namely, a differentiator trained by a subset consisting of class $i$ and $j$ can correctly classify the adversarial examples that are class $i$ and target at $j$ or the reverse.
+Since each differentiator can classify the adversarial examples corresponding to attack pairs, the ensemble models for all of them can be used to classify every possible attack pair. $K(k-1)/2$ differentiators should be trained in this proposed design.
+However, this is also a one-time cost during setup.

-Table~\ref{tb6:Difference_Adversarial_Capability1} shows the attack success rates when the attackers apply the attacks on one distilled model but pruned via different ratios.
-It can be found that the attacks are less effective even for a single differentiator.
-We also strengthen the capabilities of the attackers by assuming they can develop exactly the same pruned models as we built.
-Namely, the attackers have full access to the Student models and are able to apply the white-box attacks.
-The experimental results are also shown in Table~\ref{tb6:Difference_Adversarial_Capability1}.
-Since our differentiators are pruned and highly distilled, it is difficult for the attackers to generate the adversarial examples in limited perturbation budgets.
-It is even harder for the adversarial to generate adversarial examples for randomly selected groups of differentiators.
-Therefore, our defence still maintains the robustness of the system, assuming our defence strategy is known.
+Considering a classification problem with $K$ classes, there are $\frac{K(K-1)}{2}$ possible label pairs $(c_i,c_j)$, where each of them corresponds to a differentiator.
+Each of them is trained using their corresponding training subsets.
+They are expected to be fully pruned and robust to the adversarial inputs according to the design goals of the differentiators.
+For any clean inputs, there will always be $K-1$ differentiators which can correctly classify the inputs.
+Since they are highly robust to the adversarial images, the correct prediction for the inputs can be produced by the voting of the differentiators.